Miso Soup with Potatoes is simply a delicious, comforting bowl you’ll want seconds and thirds of.

-One of the my most requested soups to make is Dirt Soup, especially from my youngest.
-Boy, does he love his Dirt Soup.
+One of the my most requested soups to make is Miso Soup, especially from my youngest.
+Boy, does he love his soup!
 So much so, he’s on his 3rd large bowl right now.

 We’re having a “Mom & Me” hang out afternoon since he’s not feeling well and of course, I had to make him his favorite, feel good soup.